robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/deliveries/UML/Sequence Diagram/Eriantys Protocol Documentation.md

 <img src="resources/1-AccessToTheGame.png" width=400px>

 1. Client accesses the server with IP address and server port;
-2. once connection is established, server asks the client for their nickname until it is valid (not already taken and only alphanumeric characters);
+2. once connection is established, server asks the client for their nickname until it is valid (not already taken, only 3 to 10 alphanumeric characters);
 3. server asks for the name of the game they want to join:
    1. if the name corresponds to that of one existing game, the client joins the lobby;
    2. otherwise a new game with that name is created.
 The server asks the game mode (**easy**/**expert**) and the number of players that will join;
-4. once all the players joined, the game starts and asks every client, following the connection order, to select a wizard from the list of the available ones.
+4. once all the players joined a lobby, the game starts and asks every client, following the connection order, to select a wizard from the list of the available ones.

 ### Planning Phase
 <img src="resources/2-PlanningPhase.png" width=350px>

-1. Server sends a message notifying the client that a phase (_planningPhase_) is about to start;
-2. server notifies the current player that their turn starts now;
-3. server asks the client to play an assistant card from their deck of available assistants.
+1. server asks the current player's client to play an assistant card from their deck of available assistants.
 The server sends only the available assistants which have not already been chosen by the other players in this round.
+2. the other(s) non-current player's client(s) receive a BoardData message in order to display the board.